Monthly Archives: May 2021

 In the end there was no alternative but to demolish the mill – no mean task.
 The Mill is a five-storey building 25 bays long and 12 bays wide with a corner tower.

-The demolition process has been slowed by the effects of the pandemic, and for a short while longer the mill is still a blot on the landscape: ‘Death trap’ 113-year-old mill is being demolished – Manchester Evening News.
+The demolition process was slowed by the restrictions of the Covid pandemic, and for a short while longer the mill remained a blot on the landscape: ‘Death trap’ 113-year-old mill is being demolished – Manchester Evening News.

 The leader of Oldham Borough Council, Sean Fielding, told the Manchester Evening News (August 30th 2018),–